 There’s a new trend in the food industry and one specifically geared towards peoples like you and I that appreciate fresh, healthy and delicious foods.
-Enter Patagonia Provisions, which we had first talked about in August 2016 in an article titled Patagonia Food Revolutions: Starting From the Bottom.
+Enter Patagonia Provisions.

 By now you should be aware that Patagonia’s selling food under the Patagonia Provisions umbrella.
 However, how does Patagonia food compare to their legendary outwear?
 And more importantly will Provisions be able to stay in line with Patagonia’s message about saving the outdoors and our planet?

 Call me a salmon snob, especially for my favorite, Copper River Salmon that’s served seasonally in restaurants up and down the west coast in the early summer months.
 When salmon is in season and it’s fresh, the taste is incredible.
 That being said when salmon is not fresh, its a smell and taste quickly become unpalatable.

 So when I found out Patagonia was going to be selling salmon I was excited and very skeptical at the same time.
 Especially knowing the fish would not be frozen?
 And had a shelf life of 5 years?